9 But, beloved, we are confident of better things concerning you, yes, things that accompany salvation, though we speak in this manner.

-Although the readers were warned about distorting their faith by immaturity, the author is confident that they will lead a life to “better things.”
+Although the readers were warned about distorting their faith by immaturity, the author was confident that they would lead a life of “better things.”

 The maturing believer has “better things” ahead.

 It is God’s grace that produces divine fruit.
-The more the Christian moves toward better things the greater his production will be.
-Spiritual fruit is any act which glorifies God.
+The more the Christian moves toward better things, the greater his production will be.
+Spiritual fruit is any act that glorifies God.
 People in the family of God will show family characteristics.
 They will act like their Father.